 ” A relationship exists only within the same ontological levels.

-Meaning the wave can only ever relate to other waves, all which are related to the one total ocean.
+Meaning the wave can only ever relate to other waves, all which enjoy their existence in the One total ocean.

-As long as this is true, person is not relating directly to Ishvara, but to his own concept of Ishvara.
-This is the limitation of religion.
-It idolizes God into an object to be enjoyed some time in the future.
+Similarly, a person is not relating directly to Ishvara, but to a concept of Ishvara.
+This is a fact and it's one which religion is limited by.
+Thus most religions idolize God into an object to be enjoyed some time in the future.

 The content of one small finite wave and the infinite ocean — is the one same water.

-Similarly, we can understand that the truth of all-knowledge, all-power — which is expressed as infinite names-forms around us — is Limitless Consciousness (Brahman).
+Similarly we can understand that the truth of all-knowledge, all-power — which is manifested as infinite names-forms — is Limitless Consciousness (Brahman).

-The very consciousness illumining your mind's finite knowledge right now — is the same consciousness illumining Ishvara's all-knowledge — which is keeping the entire universe running.
+The very consciousness illumining your mind's finite knowledge right now — is the same consciousness illumining Ishvara's all-knowledge — which is keeping the entire universe running, including your mind.

 Both resolve into Brahman, because as we said — Ishvara is Brahman with maya.
 It's not like wave, ocean and water are three separate entities.